-Mike Robinson, Chief Executive of the British Safety Council, today (Tuesday 26 October) welcomed Peter McGettrick as the new Chairman of the organisation.
+Mike Robinson, Chief Executive of British Safety Council, today (Tuesday 26 October) welcomed Peter McGettrick as the new Chairman of the organisation.

 Peter replaces Lawrence Waterman OBE CFIOSH, who stands down after four years in the post and his appointment was confirmed at the British Safety Council’s Annual General Meeting on Monday.
 For the past year, Peter has acted as Deputy Chairman.
 He is a Chartered Safety Practitioner and a Partner and Managing Director of Advisory at Turner & Townsend, the global professional services company.